Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Over/under insights

-- Los Angeles and its opponents have combined for 52.5 points or more just one time this year.
+- Los Angeles and its opponents have scored at least 52.5 points -- this matchup's point total -- only once this year.

-- Las Vegas' games have gone over 52.5 points in two opportunities this season.
+- Las Vegas and its opponents have combined to score more than 52.5 points in two games this season.

-- The combined points per game average of the two teams, 52.3, is 0.2 points fewer than Monday's over/under.
+- Monday's over/under is 0.2 points higher than the combined 52.3 PPG average of the two teams.

-- This contest's over/under is 8.5 points more than the 44 these two squads combine to allow per game this season.
+- The 44 combined points per game that these two squads have allowed this season are 8.5 fewer than the 52.5 total in this contest.

-- The Chargers and their opponents score an average of 51.5 points per game, 1.0 fewer than Monday's total.
+- The average total in Chargers games this season is 51.5, 1.0 point fewer than Monday's over/under of 52.5.

 - In 2020, games involving the Raiders have averaged a total of 47.3 points, 5.2 fewer than this game's set over/under.